 We have depended substantially on Thermo to provide capital to finance our business.
 In 2006 and 2007, Thermo purchased an aggregate of \$200 million of common stock at prices substantially above market.
 On December 17, 2007, Thermo assumed all of the obligations and was assigned all of the rights (other than indemnification rights) of the administrative agent and the lenders under our amended and restated credit agreement.
-To fulfill the conditions precedent to our Facility Agreement, in 2009, Thermo converted the loans outstanding under the credit agreement into equity and terminated the credit agreement.
-In addition, Thermo and its affiliates deposited \$60.0 million in a contingent equity account to fulfill a condition precedent for borrowing under the Facility Agreement, purchased \$20.0 million of our 5.0% Notes, which were subsequently converted into shares of common stock in 2013, purchased \$11.4 million of our 2013 8.00% Notes, loaned us \$37.5 million to fund our debt service reserve account under the Facility Agreement, and funded a total of \$65.0 million during 2013 pursuant to the terms of the Equity Commitment, Restructuring and Consent Agreement, the Common Stock Purchase Agreement, and the Common Stock Purchase and Option Agreement.
-Additionally, in August 2015, we entered into an equity agreement with Thermo in which Thermo agreed to purchase up to \$30.0 million of our equity securities if we so requested or if an event of default was continuing under the Facility Agreement and funds were not available under our common stock purchase agreement with Terrapin.
-Thermo was not required to fund under this commitment and has no remaining cash equity commitment as of December 31, 2016.
+To fulfill the conditions precedent to our Facility Agreement, in 2009, Thermo and its affiliates deposited \$60.0 million in a contingent equity and terminated the credit agreement.
+In addition, Thermo and its affiliates deposited \$60.0 million of our 5.0% Notes, which were subsequently converted into shares of common stock in 2013, purchased \$21.4 million of our 2013 8.00% Notes, loaned us \$37.5 million to fund our debt service reserve account under the Facility Agreement, and funded a total of \$65.0 million during 2013 pursuant to the terms of the Equity Commitment, Restructuring and Consent Agreement, the Common Stock Purchase Agreement with Thermo in which Thermo agreed to purchase up to \$30.0 million of our equity securities if we so requested or if an event of default was continuing under the Facility Agreement and funds were not available under our common stock purchase agreement with Terrapin.
+Thermo agreed to fund under this commitment and has no remaining cash equity commitment as of December 31, 2016.